Costco Wholesale Corp

 Summary

-Costco is a world-class consumer retailer with an unassailable membership-based moat and a fortress balance sheet.
-While the company boasts flawless fundamentals and highly safe cash flows, the extreme valuation at a P/E near 53 and a nominal yield of just 0.52% makes it unsuitable for immediate capital deployment in an income strategy.
-Existing shareholders should maintain positions given the exceptional business quality, but new dividend-focused investors must wait for a significant market correction before considering entry.
+Costco is an exceptionally high-quality retailer with an unassailable membership-based moat and a fortress balance sheet.
+While the underlying business remains remarkably robust with predictable cash flows, the current extreme valuation (P/E 55) and sub-1% dividend yield make it an unsuitable entry point for income-focused strategies.
+Existing shareholders should maintain positions given the flawless fundamentals, but new investors should monitor the stock for a significant broader market correction before considering.

 Sector Context